delphictruth/whenedenwaslost-01/src/site/notes/Force Abilities & Phenomena/Awakening.md

 ### Recorded Awakenings

-Modern records of Awakenings seem to mostly reflect [[Force Traditions & Sects/Jedi Praxeum\|Jedi Praxeum]] adepts, but there are a few records of Awakenings from just prior to the [[Fall of the Jedi Order\|Fall of the Jedi Order]].
+Modern records of Awakenings seem to mostly reflect [[Force Traditions & Sects/Jedi Praxeum\|Jedi Praxeum]] adepts, but there are a few records of Awakenings from just prior to the [[Events/Fall of the Jedi Order\|Fall of the Jedi Order]].
 * [[Characters/Pollutis Kun\|Isaak Malori]], 23 BBY, age 4: Isaak is Awakened in a minor accident and brought to the [[Force Traditions & Sects/Jedi Order\|Jedi Order]].
 * [[Characters/Raegal Aurelius\|Alban Draig]], 17 BBY, age 1: Alban shows early signs of Force-sensitivity in a gradual Awakening.
 Shortly thereafter, he is kidnapped and presumed dead.
 * [[Characters/Cecily Beaumont\|Cecily Beaumont]], 10 BBY, age 3: Cecily is Awakened abruptly but peacefully.
 She is recruited by the [[Force Traditions & Sects/Jedi Order\|Jedi Order]] a year later.